devchat-ai/devchat/README.md

 The DevChat core library and CLI.

-👉 For an enhanced experience and UI, we welcome you to install [Visual Studio Code extension](https://github.com/covespace/devchat-vscode) from [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=merico.devchat)!
-Enjoy DevChat! 👏
+👉 **For an enhanced experience and UI, we welcome you to install [Visual Studio Code extension](https://github.com/covespace/devchat-vscode) from [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=merico.devchat)!
+Enjoy DevChat VSCode!** 👏

 ***